 Alcohol abuse can be destructive to relationships.
 In fact, about half of all marriages where one partner has a drinking problem end in divorce.
 If you have ever thought to yourself: “My husband’s drinking is ruining our marriage, what do I do?”
 This article is for you.

-However, if you’re concerned about your husband’s drinking and your relationship, don’t lose all hope.
+Are you concerned about your husband’s drinking and your relationship?
+Are you wondering how to help an alcoholic spouse?
+Don’t lose all hope.
 Professional support, couples therapy, and fellowship groups can help support your husband in his recovery and heal your relationship.

-Unhealthy drinking habits can take a toll on any relationship, especially marriages.
+Unhealthy drinking habits can take a toll on any relationship, primarily marriages, and learning how to deal with alcoholic husband can be challenging.
 Research has found that drug and alcohol abuse may lead to relationship dissatisfaction, instability, and verbal and physical aggression between you and your partner.

 Every marriage is unique and can be affected by alcohol abuse in different ways.
 Some of these may include: